INF800/whoami/_posts/Business/2021-08-28-the-financial-statements copy.md

 - **Balance sheet:** What company owns, owes to and the equity is worth.
 - **Income statement:** Revenues and expenses over a periood of time.
-- **Statement of cash flows:** Cash in and cash out
+- **Statement of cash flows:** Cash in and cash out from operations, investing, financing and operations.

 <div class="divider"></div>

-## Balance Sheet

-A balance sheet looks like this.
+A sample balance sheet looks like this -

 Assets | Description
 --- | ---